-FVMD 9 encompasses 206.4 acres, which is currently zoned as undeveloped.
+FVMD 9 encompasses 206.4 acres, which is currently zoned but undeveloped.
 The underlying property is owned by the Memmen Family Trust and the William Memmen Living Trust.
-The Board of Directors was reconstituted by Town Council on August 21, 2018, and is in the process of bringing the District current and assessing the outstanding obligations and needs of the District.
+In September 2018, the Town of Castle Rock reconstituted the FVMD 9 Board of Directors.
+FVMD 9 brought the District into DOLA compliance, adopted a Mill Levy consistent with the requirements of the 1991 Chapter 2 Bankruptcy Plan.
+The District is in the process of assessing the outstanding obligations and needs of the District and its taxpayers.